 Having a good grasp on incubation is very helpful when making mold type ferments like tempeh and koji, or for reproducing your own spores for future use.
-And in the end the “art” of incubation doesn’t require much more than what you probably already have lying around the house.
+Putting together a simple incubator doesn’t require much more than what you probably already have lying around the house.

-In some regions of the world your home environment, as is, could be naturally suited for making a specific product, from hams hung in the mounts in Spain to beans wrapped in banana leafs in the jungle of Indonesia to make tempeh cakes.
+In some regions of the world your home environment, as is, could be naturally suited for making a specific product, from hams hung in the mounts in Spain to beans wrapped in banana leafs in Indonesia to make tempeh cakes.

-Here in the north east, in Pennsylvania, especially as I write this in December, I have to create my own little microclimate.
+Here in the north east, in Pennsylvania, especially as I write this in December, we have to create our own tiny microclimate.

-The concept of incubating, or growing mold, should be second nature to all of us.
-Our forgetful human nature makes us great at it.
-Assuming we have a food source to provide nutrients, the two factors we’re aiming for is moisture and heat.
-And if you think about it, since we’re masters at growing mold in our refrigerators, moisture is the standout factor.
-The temperature most often will affect the rate of growth.
-So our primary concern is a vessel to hold humidity.
+The concept of incubating, or growing mold, is second nature to all of us as our forgetful human nature makes us great at it.
+Assuming we have a food source to provide nutrients, the two factors we’re looking for is moisture and heat.
+The temperature generally affects the rate of growth, while different temperatures can have nuance affect on the prevalent microbes.
+The primary concern is a vessel that holds humidity.

-Here is the super easy I’ve been doing it for years I use with minimal gagetry.
-It works great for me and I’ve never felt the need to improve on it.
+Here what we’ve been doing for years with minimal gadgetry.
+It works great and I’ve never felt the need to improve on it.

 A Low-Fi Cooler Method

-After cleaning out the cooler to keep down any microbial competition (which I’ve never had trouble with despite skipping this step on occasion) I’ll make a pot of very hot water and dump it in the cooler and close the lid as I prepare whatever ferment I’m about to incubate.
+After a quick cleaning I’ll make a pot of very hot water and dump it in the cooler and close the lid as I prepare whatever ferment I’m about to incubate.
 What we’re doing here is essentially preheating the incubation environment so it’s warmed up when we start incubating.
 Once it’s time to load in I’ll dump out the resting water.

 Without any fancy technology we’ll be dealing with some fluctuations in humidity and temperature but that’s okay.
-If you think about it the natural environments these molds were originally cultivated in had constant changes.
-If the humidity dips then the mold culture may dry out but probably not to any consequence as long as we’re on top if it.
+If you think about it the natural environments these molds were originally cultivated in had its own fluctuations.
+If the humidity dips then the mold culture may dry out but probably not to any consequence as long as you’re keeping an eye on it.
 Temperature drop will slow it down but same thing, no big deal.

 Typically I’ll reboil the water every morning and every evening if it seems necessary.
 Sometimes it’s not and this will depend on the holding ability of the cooler your using, the season, and the weather.

-Basically the envrionment we’re aiming for, without any fancy measurement tools, is warm and gooey, tropical-like.
+Basically the environment we’re aiming for, without any fancy measurement tools, is warm and gooey, tropical-like.
 Feel it with your hand and ask yourself if mold would be happy in there.
 That’s the ticket.
-Sometimes I can feel my arm hairs curl and I know I’m good on humidity.

 Though I’ve never had any major problems be cautious of too much humidity, as it can make for a sloppy incubating medium.
 Lifting the lid and taking a peak once of twice a day could be advantageous.
 If there’s a lot of condensation building on the interior it may be due to air out for a few minutes.
-I like to leave the cooler lid ajar to allow for some airflow while incubating.
+I like to leave the cooler lid ajar for a moment or two to allow for some airflow while incubating.